Bone spur treatment specialist clinic. Call or WhatsApp 64762106 for same day appointment.

 Osteophytic bone growth is most common in the area of the neck, shoulders, knees, lower back, legs or heels, and fingers or thumb.
 Osteophytic or bone spur treatment will depend on the location and how severe this condition affects the patient’s daily life.

 Most cases of osteophytes are caused by local inflammation that occurs due to joint damage that originates with osteoarthritis or tendinitis.
-This condition stimulates the body’s cells that eventually form bone spur around areas of the bone that have been damaged in the bearing of the cartilage in order to improve the condition of the bones damaged by certain medical conditions.

 For example inflammation that occurs in the Achilles tendon can cause osteophytes to grow on the back of the heel bone and pain when walking.
 In addition to osteoarthritis, osteophytes can also be caused by arthritis in the spine.
 This condition is also called ankylosing spondylitis.